 Ammonia is a form of nitrogen found in organic materials, sewage, and many fertilizers.
 It is the first form of nitrogen released when organic matter decays.
 Also, when ammonia degrades it consumes oxygen, which worsens already existing anaerobic conditions.
 However, ammonia can be used by most aquatic plants and is therefore an important nutrient.
 When oxygen is present in a lake ecosystem, ammonia will convert to nitrates.
 Ammonia is toxic to fish at relatively low concentrations in pH-neutral or alkaline water.
 In fish, ammonia affects hatching and growth rates, and can cause changes in tissues of gills, the liver and the kidneys.
 Ammonia concentrations below 1000 ug/L are considered suitable for healthy fisheries.
 Ammonia concentrations usually do not become elevated until water is void of oxygen and the nitrates are converted.
-Therefore, concentrations of Ammonia did not become elevated until anaerobic conditions are present, typically mid summer.
-The concentration of ammonia at the Basin 1 in June was 13 ug/L at the surface and 15 ug/L at the bottom while in Basin 2 it was 13 ug/L at the surface and 332 ug/L at the bottom.
-In August the concentrations were 18 ug/L at the surface and 19 ug/L at the bottom in Basin 1 and 9 ug/L at the surface and 321 ug/L at the bottom in Basin 2.
-The September concentrations were 64 ug/L at the surface and 538 ug/L at the bottom in Basin 1 and 49 ug/L at the surface and 43 ug/L at the bottom in Basin 2.
-The hypolimnion (deep water) concentrations observed in September are well within range for a healthy fishery.
+Therefore, concentrations of Ammonia did not become elevated until anaerobic conditions are present, typically mid-summer.
+The concentration of ammonia at the Basin 1 in June was 37 ug/L at the surface and 33 ug/L at the bottom while in Basin 2 it was 110 ug/L at the surface and 37 ug/L at the bottom.
+In August, the concentrations were 47 ug/L at the surface and 393 ug/L at the bottom in Basin 1 and 18 ug/L at the surface and 368 ug/L at the bottom in Basin 2.
+The September concentrations were 45 ug/L at the surface and 101 ug/L at the bottom in Basin 1 and 30 ug/L at the surface and 95 ug/L at the bottom in Basin 2.
+The hypolimnion (deep-water) concentrations observed in August had increased from June, but still under the threshold of concern.
+September readings are well within range for a healthy fishery as well.
+The shoreline areas ranged from 1-39 ug/L throughout the summer, all considered very low.
+As oxygen is not an issue here, this is expected.
 The tributaries had similar levels of ammonia as the lake throughout the season.
-Ammonia concentrations ranged from 10 ug/L to 15 ug/L in the tributaries.
-Storm drain levels were similar as well.
+Ammonia concentrations ranged from 21 ug/L to 71 ug/L in the tributaries.
+Storm drain levels were similar except for First Street #7, which had the highest reading of all areas at 766 ug/L. The other drains ranged from 79-201 ug/L. This drain had the lowest oxygen level at 5.6 mg/L, substantially lower than the rest of the sampling sites.
+As more ammonia was present here, it could have affected the oxygen levels as well.